Teeth - Dentist

 the central nervous system, specifically those areas concerned with

 conscious awareness.
-There are different degrees of central nervous system
+There are different degrees of

 depression, each corresponding to a level of relaxation which ranges from